A Legal Visionary and Global Champion of Justice

 Through a gift of all the attorneys’ fees from the firm’s Holocaust litigation, Robert endowed the Lieff Cabraser Heimann & Bernstein Clinical Professorship of Human Rights Law at his alma mater, Columbia Law School.
 Robert has endowed a second chair at Columbia Law School as The Robert L. Lieff Professorship of Law: Director of the Center for Chinese Legal Studies.
 Robert is also a member of the Dean’s Council at Columbia Law School.
 Robert is a member of the Board of Directors of the Bellosguardo Foundation in Santa Barbara, California.

-Robert and his wife Gretchen reside in Montecito, California.
-They operate Lieff Wines, LLC, producing wine and operating vineyards at Lieff Ranch, their ranch in Santa Barbara County.
+Robert and his wife Susan reside in Montecito, California and Santa Ynez, California.
+They operate Robert Lieff Wines LLC at Lieff Ranch in Santa Ynez, California in Santa Barbara County.